LibrariesHacked/schema-librarydata/docs/loans.md

 The count start and end is the report period the count is for.

 Detailed reporting is encouraged.
-For example, the reporting could be on a daily basis, in which case the start and end would be the same date.
+For example, the reporting could be on a daily basis, in which case the start and end would be the same.
 This would be good for analysis, such as comparing library use on different days of the week.

 #### Type

-The type will be the item type the item has been categorised under in the library management system.
+The type will be the item type the item is categorised under in the library management system.

 This should ideally be a human readable value rather than a code.
 For example 'Adult Fiction' rather than 'ADU_FIC'.
-The set of item types will be those that are used by the library service.
+The set of types will be those that are used by each library service.

 #### Loans